gnugautama/3-column-card-preview/README.md

 ### Useful resources

-- [Example resource 1](https://developer.mozilla.org/en-US/docs/Web/CSS/padding) - This helped me for setting the padding for the column
+- (https://developer.mozilla.org/en-US/docs/Web/CSS/padding) - This helped me for setting the padding for the column
-- [Example resource 2](https://getbootstrap.com/docs/5.0/content/images/) - This helped me for setting the image size and position
+- (https://getbootstrap.com/docs/5.0/content/images/) - This helped me for setting the image size and position

 ## Author